CoherentLabs/rpmalloc/README.md

 The allocator has to be initialized and deinitialized with the *rpmalloc_initialize* and *rpmalloc_finalize* functions.

 After that allocations can be performed with *rpmalloc* and family functions.
-The allocator will work transparently on any thread after it has been initialized.
-This is different from the original version, which required per-thread init/deinit.
+On each thread that will use the allocator, the user has to call *rpmalloc_thread_initialize*.
+When done with allocations on a thread, the user should call *rpmalloc_thread_reset*.
+Both operations are very light-weight, so it's usually OK to call them often  - for instance when spawning short-lived threads.